Li-Heng-LH/JavaProfessionalWorkOut/concurrency/README.md

   * without any interference by another thread

 &nbsp;

+### sleep()
+* Just because a thread's sleep() expires and wakes up, does not mean it will return to running!
+  when a thread wakes up, it simply goes back to the **runnable** state.
+* The time specified in sleep() is the **minimum** duration in which the thread won't run,
+  but it is not the exact duration in which the thread won't run.
+* So cannot rely on the sleep() method to build a perfectly accurate timer.

+* sleep() is a **static** method
+  no thread can put another thread to sleep
+* Thread.sleep() puts the currently running thread to sleep.

+&nbsp;
 ----
 ### Useful links ###
 * [What is the purpose of ScheduledFuture.get() method